How long does it take to learn WordPress?

 Management of users and roles

 Users on your site have roles that determine what they can and cannot do.
 By managing roles, you ensure some users only have access to specific permissions.
 This is particularly useful when managing teams, as you don’t want content creators to be able to change plugin installations and settings accidentally.
 Managing roles helps you separate responsibilities and increases security.

 Backups are copies of your site as they exist at the time of creating the backup, including all users, settings, installed plugins and themes, and everything else.
 You must learn how to create backups (preferably with a plugin or your hosting provider) and use them every time you make a significant change to your site, such as installing a new plugin.

 First of all, what does it mean to use WordPress “without code”?
 It doesn’t mean WordPress itself won’t be built on code or that WordPress.org has separate platforms for developers and non-developers.
 No, WordPress is the same platform for all users.

-The difference is that non-developers don’t interact directly with the underlying HTML, CSS, JS, and PHP code that powers your website and its pages.
-This limits how much you can tweak and customize your site but also means that learning WordPress as a non-developer takes considerably less time.
+The difference is that non-developers and no-code developers don’t interact directly with the underlying HTML, CSS, JS, and PHP code that powers your website and its pages.
+This limits how much you can tweak and customize your site but also means that learning WordPress as a no-code developer takes considerably less time.